 Normally you’ll start with a grain, add some vegetables, some form of protein, and a dressing of your choice.
-I typically add some seeds, fermented or pickled vegetables, and some sprouts if I have them in the fridge.
+I usually add some seeds, fermented or pickled vegetables, and some sprouts if I have them in the fridge.

-We’ve been making some variation of Buddha bowls for years in our household and more so since becoming vegan.
-I wanted to share with you some basics around creating a Buddha bowl, what ingredients I generally use and three combinations of those that frequent our house the most.
+We’ve been making some variation of vegan bowls for years in our household and more since becoming vegan.
+So I wanted to share some basics around creating a vegan Buddha bowl, what ingredients I generally use and three combinations of those that frequent our house the most.

-As I mentioned above, I would start with a grain or something similar.
+Start with a grain or something similar.
 That could be any of the following:

-- Brown, black, red or wild rice
+- Brown, white, black, red or wild rice

-- Quinoa – tri coloured, white or red
+- Quinoa – tri-coloured, white or red

-- Cous cous – plain or pearled
+- Couscous – plain or pearled

 - Sweet potato